juanrubiocobeta/juanrubiocobeta/README.md

 I'm passionate about data science, machine learning, and especially their use in finance, which fuels my drive to keep learning.
 These projects are the result: hands-on work I've done on my own to apply and master the theory as I go.

+While I've only recently begun showcasing my projects on GitHub, this portfolio is actively growing.
+I am committed to consistently adding new work as I learn and apply new skills.

 <br>

 ## Featured Projects